danielmrhodes/G4TCX/README.md

 Functionality
 -----------------
-The G4TCX simultation has three modes: Source, Scattering, and Full.
+The G4TCX simulation has three modes: Source, Scattering, and Full.
 Each mode has different functionality and input requirements.

 - Source: Simulates either a simple isotropic gamma-ray, or a user-definable gamma-ray cascade.
 No massive particles involved.
 - Scattering: Simulates two-body scattering events.
 No gamma-rays involved.
 - Full: Simulates Coulomb excitation events with user-definable level schemes, excitation probabilities, and statistical tensors.
-Both the angle and energy dependence of Coulbomb excitation are accounted for with these inputs.
+Both the scattering angle and beam energy dependence of Coulbomb excitation are accounted for with these inputs.

 Macro Files
 -----------------